Chasing Accreted Structures within Gaia DR2 using Deep Learning: More Subtle Kinematic Structures

-The other two robust streams are located at $(v_R, v_\phi, v_z) = (-169, -375, -59)\kms$ and $ (213, -226, 161)\kms$ with small dispersions,\footnote{For group III, we only provide the maximum dispersions.
+The other three robust streams are located at $(v_R, v_\phi, v_z) = (-154, -377, -63)\kms$, $(v_R, v_\phi, v_z) = (-195, -237, 164)\kms$ and $ (212, -229, 161)\kms$ with small dispersions,\footnote{For groups II and III, we only provide the maximum dispersions.
 In some cases, the group has only two stars, making it difficult to define a meaningful velocity dispersion.} as listed in \Tab{tab:small_structures}.
 These structures fall near several velocity clusters identified in~\cite{2018ApJ...860L..11K} and may be related.